Louis de Buade de Frontenac: First term in New France

-Frontenac, was a dominant man, jealous of authority, prepared to exact obedience from all and to yield to none.
+Frontenac was a dominant man, jealous of authority, and prepared to exact obedience from all and yield to none.
 In the course of events he soon became involved in quarrels with the intendant regarding questions of precedence and with the ecclesiastics, one or two of whom ventured to criticize his proceedings.
 The church in New France had been administered for many years by the religious orders; for the see of Quebec, so long contemplated, had not yet been erected.
 But three years after the arrival of Frontenac, a former vicar apostolic, François-Xavier de Montmorency-Laval, returned to Quebec as bishop, with a jurisdiction over the whole of New France.
 The governor found a vigorous opponent in Laval, who was determined to render the state subordinate to the church.
 Frontenac, following in this respect in the footsteps of his predecessors, had issued trading licenses which permitted the sale of intoxicants.
 The bishop, supported by the intendant, tried to suppress this trade and sent an ambassador to France to obtain remedial action.
 The views of the bishop were upheld and authority was divided.
 Troubles ensued between the governor and the Sovereign Council, over its expansion and over the corvées required to build the new forts.
 In particular, despite the opposition of the bishop, he supported selling brandy to the First Nations, which Laval considered a mortal sin.
 The king and his minister had to listen to and adjudicate upon the appeals from the contending parties until one incident tried their patience.
 After the adolescent son of Duchesneau was verbally abused on the street by a follower of Frontenac, he physically assaulted him with his cane when Frontenac deemed his explanation unacceptable and, after negotiation between himself, the intendant and the bishop, an officer of Frontenac detained and imprisoned Duchesneau's son.
 Under the king's edict of 1679, it was forbidden for a governor to arbitrarily imprison any subjects.
 After a deliberation in Versailles, both governor and intendant were recalled to France in the year 1682.